 As many companies find, off-the-shelf is only a reality if your company needs are exactly as per the vendors specifications.
 CRMs were not built for estate agents.
 Real estate is only one sector of many that CRMs can be configured for, which means that it's very likely that your CRM will need customization.

-Invest in real estate CRM software wisely.
+Invest in real estate CRM software wisely and make sure to consult with top real estate software developers to avoid common pitfalls.
 Start with your agencies internal processes and customer journey, then model a CRM around that.
 Have a CRM tailored around those needs, with the option to evolve and develop it further as your business grows.

 2. Easier integrations